 On Sunday, October 6th at 1 pm guest speaker, Janet Lymer, Executive Director of the Calgary Catholic Education Foundation, joined us.

 Our annual Christmas Market & Bake Sale is set for Saturday, November 30th.
 Raffle tickets are available now.
-Please pick yours up at our next meeting or contact Maria Ricci at (403) 948-5098.
+Please pick yours up after any Mass or contact Maria Ricci at (403) 948-5098.
 If you know anyone who does handicrafts or has a home business and would like to rent a table, please contact Anne Webb at firstname.lastname@example.org.
 Vendor tables are still available for $50; the fee is reduced with a prize donation to our in house raffle.

 President Theresa Duncan is hosting another Book Study this fall.
 It will be held on Fridays from 7:00 – 9:00 pm in the Parish Hall from October 11 to December 7 (excluding Oct 25 and Nov 22).
 This study is entitled: Gaze Upon Jesus: Experience Jesus’ Childhood Through the Eyes of Women.
 Cost of the book is $25.
 If you are interested, please contact Theresa Duncan asap at email@example.com to ensure enough time to order the books.
 If money is an issue, let Theresa know in confidence.
 That’s why we have an Angels’ Fund.